transcending1/Review/admin/subpage/modules/module_doc/SGD Regression.md

 # SGD Regression
+## Detailed Info
-+ Description
+### Description

-Linear model fitted by minimizing a regularized emp irical loss with SGD SGD stands for Stochastic Gradient Descent: the gradient of the loss is e stimated each sample at a time and the model is up dated along the way with a decreasing strength schedule (aka learning rate).
-The regularizer i s a penalty added to the loss function that shrink s model parameters towards the zero vector usin g either the squared euclidean norm L2 or the a bsolute norm L1 or a combination of both (Elastic Net).
-If the parameter update crosses the 0.0 v alue because of the regularizer, the update is truncated to 0.0 to allow for learning sparse mode ls and achieve online feature selection.
-Thi s implementation works with data represented as de nse numpy arrays of floating point values for t he features.
+'Linear model fitted by minimizing a regularized emp\n             irical loss with SGD    SGD stands for Stochastic \n             Gradient Descent: the gradient of the loss is    e\n             stimated each sample at a time and the model is up\n             dated along the way with    a decreasing strength \n             schedule (aka learning rate).
+The regularizer i\n             s a penalty added to the loss function that shrink\n             s model    parameters towards the zero vector usin\n             g either the squared euclidean norm    L2 or the a\n             bsolute norm L1 or a combination of both (Elastic \n             Net).
+If the    parameter update crosses the 0.0 v\n             alue because of the regularizer, the    update is \n             truncated to 0.0 to allow for learning sparse mode\n             ls and achieve    online feature selection.
+Thi\n             s implementation works with data represented as de\n             nse numpy arrays of    floating point values for t\n             he features.'

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Machine Learning | Regression | DOCKER | 1 | 0 | 2048 | keep |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |